naijacoderorg/lectures/lectures2024/day3/index.md

 Exercises
 ---------
-Certainly!
 Here are some exercises to practice `for` loops and recursion in Python.
 These exercises range from basic to more advanced, covering different aspects of iteration and recursion techniques.

 ### Exercises for `for` Loops